xing-lab-pitt/livecellx/readme.md

 [![Documentation Status](https://readthedocs.org/projects/livecellx/badge/?version=latest)](https://livecellx.readthedocs.io/en/latest/?badge=latest)

 LivecellX is a comprehensive deep learning live-cell analysis framework written in Python, designed specifically for segmenting, tracking, and analyzing single-cell trajectories in live-cell imaging datasets.
-### High-level abstract
-single-cell; segmentation; correction; tracking; morphology; dynamics; biological process detection

-### Correct segmentation network
-We address incorrect segmentation cases, particularly over-segmentation and under-segmentation cases, using a correction segmentation network (CSN) that follows a whole-image level segmentation provided by deep learning segmentation methods.
-The CSN framework simplifies the data collection process through active learning and a human-in-the-loop approach.
-To the best of our knowledge, we are providing the community with the first microscopy imaging correct segmentation dataset for over- and under- segmentation.

-### *LivecellAction: Guiding Deep Learning Models for Precise Detection of Rare Single-Cell Actions*
-We provide a tool for users to annotate live-cell imaging datasets in Napari, and generate videos for deep learning training on video related tasks based on CNN or vision transformer based models.

-To classify biological processes, we design a framework to classify and detect biological processes.
-We show case how to apply this framework by applying it to the single-cell mitosis trajectory classification task.
-Our framework achieves near-perfect detection accuracy, exceeding 99.99%, on label-free live-cell mitosis classification task.
-You can follow our Jupyter notebooks in ./notebooks to reproduce our results and apply the pretrained models to detect mitosis events in your dataset.
-This framework can be applied to other biological processes.
-The models we include and benchmark in our paper: temporal segment netowrks, timeSformer, visual transformer (ViT) and resnet50.
-We designed a programming interface to apply trained models to our single cell trajectory data structures.

 For more information, installation instructions, and tutorials, please visit our [official documentation](https://livecellx.readthedocs.io/en/latest/).